-In 2011, two Swedish journalists came face to face with the shady reality of geo-politics in a series of events that saw the War on Terror morph into a war on journalism.
-Reporter Martin Schibbye and photographer Johan Persson travelled to Ethiopia, where they ended up being shot, kidnapped, mock executed and then imprisoned for over a year by the Ethiopian authorities.
+In 2011, two Swedish journalists came face to face with the shady reality of geopolitics in a series of terrifying events.
+Reporter Martin Schibbye and photographer Johan Persson traveled to Ethiopia, where they ended up being shot, kidnapped, mock executed, and then imprisoned for over a year by the Ethiopian authorities.
 Their book, 438 Days, a bestseller in Swedish, has just been translated into English.

 For years, a conflict has dragged mercilessly on in the vast desert scrub of Ogaden.
 A rebel group, the Ogaden National Liberation Front (ONLF), fights assorted Ethiopian forces in the hope of achieving self-determination for Ogaden.
 Ethiopia views the ONLF as terrorists.